ElBe-Development/discord.py-bot-template/README.md

 # Discord Bot
 This is a discord.py bot template.

+Please only use a version from the releases tab instead of downloading the repository to prevent errors.

 ## How to use the template
 1. Download the code from the releases tab.
 2. Fill out the `config.json` file.